IRS Offer in Compromise: Settling Taxes for Less

-An IRS Offer in Compromise is an IRS program that allows a taxpayer to make an offer for less than the total amount owed.
-If the IRS accepts the offer, you pay less than you owe, and the IRS wipes clean the rest of the taxes owed.
-After your payment, you are in good standing, and you don’t owe anything else.
-However, you will need to stay in tax compliance for five years going forward.
+An offer in compromise is when the IRS lets you pay off your federal tax debt for less than you owe.
+Many states (but not all) will also let you compromise on your taxes.
+An IRS Offer in Compromise allows a taxpayer to make an offer for less than the total amount owed on their tax bill.
+If the IRS accepts the offer, you pay less than you owe, and the IRS wipes clean the rest of the tax debt.

 Required Documents for an Offer In Compromise